 A.J.
 Green Contract Information:

-Signed a four-year $19.6 million guaranteed contract with the Bengals in July of 2011.
+Signed a four-year, $60 million extension with Bengals in September of 2015.

 To instantly reveal our fantasy analysis of every player – including A.J.
 Green – simply subscribe now.

 |2015 Proj||26||CIN||Subscribe now to see our 2013 projections for A.J.
 Green|

 Age is determined on September 1st of each season.